Leonard Strickman: Early life, education, and career

 Born and raised in Brooklyn, New York, his father was a chemist who had lacked the means to go to medical school, and hoped to see one of his sons receive a medical degree.
 Strickman therefore entered college as a pre-med student, but found himself instead drawn to the study of law.
 Strickman received a B.A. in history from the University of Rochester, with honors, and a J.D. from Yale Law School in 1966, where he served as member of the Board of Editors on the Yale Law Journal.

-His entered his first academic position in 1966 at Boston College Law School, which he left to spend two years as Minority Counsel to the United States Senate Select Committee on Equal Education Opportunity, from 1970 to 1972.
+His entered his first academic position in 1966 at Boston University School of Law, which he left to spend two years as Minority Counsel to the United States Senate Select Committee on Equal Education Opportunity, from 1970 to 1972.
 He then returned to teaching law at the Boston College Law School for nine years.
 While teaching there, Strickman correctly predicted that the United States Supreme Court would rule against Richard Nixon on Nixon's efforts to withhold the Nixon White House tapes.
 In 1974, Strickman filed a friend of the court brief in favor of desegregation busing in Detroit.
 He continued to advise various committees of the United States Senate and the city of Boston, and was a visiting scholar on the University of Cambridge Faculty of Law in 1979.